 Critical Decision: Transfer vs. Rollover

-Understanding the difference between a "Direct Transfer" and an "Indirect Rollover" is the most important step to avoiding taxes.
-Use the comparison below to choose the safe path.
+Understanding the difference between a "Direct Transfer" and an "Indirect Rollover" is one of the most critical steps in preserving capital and avoiding tax events.
+The comparison below outlines the standard mechanisms.

 (Trustee-to-Trustee)

-Funds move directly from your old custodian (e.g., Fidelity) to your new Gold IRA custodian.
+Funds move directly from the existing custodian (e.g., Fidelity) to the new Gold IRA custodian.

 Result: Zero Taxes.
 Zero Penalties.